Keolamaikalani Dean, Esq.

 Director of Nursing

-Position and Role: Sheri Richards is the Director of Nursing–Sheri is responsible for the day to day care of the Kupuna and staff.
-As a member of the management team, Sheri manages the work efforts of the Nursing Services Department and oversees all clinical aspects of the care provided.
+Position: Sheri Richards (she/her/wahine) is the Director of Nursing for Lunalilo Home.
+As the DON of Lunalilo Home, she is responsible for the day to day care of the kūpuna.
+As a member of the Lunalilo Home management team, Sheri manages the work efforts of the Nursing Services Department and oversees all clinical aspects of the care provided.

 Background Experience and Education: Sheri has been in health care for more than 30 years.
-She began her nursing career in emergency medicine, followed by a decade in Hospice and Palliative Care.
+She began her nursing career in emergency medicine, followed by a decade in hospice and palliative care.
 Sheri earned her Bachelor of Science in Nursing degree from Hawaii Pacific University and a Master of Science in Acute Care Adult Gerontology from Walden University.
-Sheri has been a volunteer member of the Hawaii Disaster Management Team for more than 15 years.
-DMAT provides humanitarian aid and care for those in need throughout Hawaii and the South Pacific.
+Sheri has been a volunteer member of the Hawaii Disaster Management Team for more than 15 years; DMAT provides humanitarian aid and care for those in need throughout Hawaii and the South Pacific.
 Sheri is also the volunteer Health & Safety officer for the non-profit Science Camps of America.
-She is a volunteer member of Kokua Mau’s-Speakers Bureau to advance open discussions on Advance Care Planning and end-of-life care.
+She is a volunteer member of the speakers bureau for Kokua Mau, to advance open discussions on Advance Care Planning and end-of-life care.

 Fun Facts, Awards, and Other Unique Qualities: Sheri has lived in Hawaii for most of her life.
 She does not like the cold and prefers the warm sun and tradewinds found in Hawaii nei.
 Her favorite color is pink.
 She won Navian Hospice’s Health Care Professional of the Year in 2021 and Adventist Health Castle’s first ever Professional Practice Award in 2017.
 Sheri has written articles for Windward Oahu News and has been a guest speaker at various hospice and palliative care events.
 Sheri has completed five Honolulu Marathons.

 Personal: Sheri has been married for more than 40 years.
-She lives in Kane’ohe with her husband and their dog.
-They have two children and 5 Mo’opuna.
+She lives in Kaneʻohe with her husband and their dog.
+They have two keiki and five moʻopuna.

-Fun Facts, Awards, and Other Unique Qualities: Ian is versatile in many trades.
-He learned his handyman mentality growing up with his family who built or renovated homes while living in them.
-He recollects coming home from school and always having to wipe drywall dust off his desk.
-Attaining his real-estate license (inactive) at the age of 18, he appreciates architecture and hands-on projects.
-He is also Lunalilo Home’s resident problem-solver and IT technician.
+Fun Facts, Awards, and Other Unique Qualities: Ian loves working with his hands.
+While growing up with his family, he helped build or renovate many homes.
+Coming home from school, he regularly wiped drywall dust off his desk.
+He obtained his real-estate license (inactive) at the age of 18, and he still appreciates architecture and hands-on projects.

 Personal: Ian is a widower currently residing in Kailua where he grew up and loves visiting his grandmother on a weekly basis.
 He is a supporter of the Seattle Sounders and Manchester United football club.